borbware/unity-basics-course/math/2-forces.md

 ### Multiple forces

-* Force vectors can be summed together to acquire the total force
+Force vectors can be added together to acquire the total force:
-*

 ![](imgs/forces-2.png)